Casecommons/developer_guides/README.md

 * Use `TODO` to note missing features or functionality that should be added at a later date.
 * Use `FIXME` to note broken code that needs to be fixed.
-* Use `OPTIMIZE` to note slow or inefficient code that may cause performance problems.
-* Use `HACK` to note code smells where questionable coding practices were used and should be refactored away.
-* Use `REVIEW` to note anything that should be looked at to confirm it is working as intended.
-For example: `REVIEW: Are we sure this is how the client does X currently?`

 ## Classes